VinayakFTW/PULSE.AI-voice_assistant/README.md

 **Features**

-Voice Commands: Listens to user commands, interprets them, and takes appropriate actions.
+Voice Commands: Listens to user commands, interprets them, and takes appropriate actions.<br>
-Greeting: Customizes greetings based on the time of day.
+Greeting: Customizes greetings based on the time of day.<br>
-Website Navigation: Opens popular websites by name (e.g., Google, YouTube, Wikipedia).
+Website Navigation: Opens popular websites by name (e.g., Google, YouTube, Wikipedia).<br>
-Information Retrieval: Fetches summaries from Wikipedia for "what is" queries.
+Information Retrieval: Fetches summaries from Wikipedia for "what is" queries.<br>
-Screenshot Capture: Takes a screenshot and saves it to the user’s Pictures directory.
+Screenshot Capture: Takes a screenshot and saves it to the user’s Pictures directory.<br>
-Memory: Remembers information upon request and recalls it when asked.
+Memory: Remembers information upon request and recalls it when asked.<br>
-Conversational Responses: Provides responses for casual conversations.
+Conversational Responses: Provides responses for casual conversations.<br>
-Music Search: Finds and plays songs based on Google search.
+Music Search: Finds and plays songs on spotify **NOTE:add your client id and client secret in the song_play function or else you wont be able to play the songs**.<br>
-Date and Time: Reads the current date and time upon request.
+Date and Time: Reads the current date and time upon request.<br>

 **Requirements**

-To use PulseAI, make sure you have the following Python packages installed: pip install pyttsx3 SpeechRecognition wikipedia-api pyautogui googlesearch-python
+To use PulseAI, make sure you have the following Python packages installed:<br>
+pip install pyttsx3 SpeechRecognition wikipedia-api pyautogui googlesearch-python

 Also, PulseAI is configured to use Brave Browser for web searches.
 Ensure Brave is installed, or modify the path in the code to your preferred browser.